 High quality leads that convert to a sale (and lots of them!) are key to your success whichever RE/MAX commission model you choose.
 While leads can come from all sorts of places, Clever provides highly vetted leads, saving you tons of time and energy that you would otherwise have spent on marketing and client acquisition.

 There are no upfront costs — you only pay when you close, not for individual leads that don’t pan out.
-When serving as a listing agent to a Clever client, you’ll get $2,000 of a $3,000 flat-fee listing, or 75% for a 1% listing fee leads (homes that sell for more than $350,000).
+When serving as a listing agent to a Clever client on a home over $125,000, you only pay $1,000 or 25% of your commission (whichever is greater).

 Grow your business faster by joining the Clever Partner Agent Network.
 To see if you qualify, fill out this online form and a Clever rep will be in touch with you shortly.